skylon07/pyblitz/README.md

 ```
 import api as myApi

-myApi.my.endpoint.name.GET()
+myApi.my.endpoint.name.get()
 ```

 (Psst.
 If you're *actually* trying these examples and notice a `RuntimeError: Cannot make network requests until...` error, [check here](#configuring-http) before continuing.)

-Data is passed as the first argument for all methods except `GET` and `DELETE`.
+Data is passed as the first argument for all methods except `get` and `delete`.
 If you need to pass headers or parameters, you can do so with keyword arguments.
-You can also still pass data to `GET` and `DELETE` through the `data` keyword argument.
+You can also still pass data to `get` and `delete` through the `data` keyword argument.

 ```
 import api as myApi

 # `data` can be a `dict()`, `Schema`, byte string/array, etc.
-myApi.my.endpoint.name.POST(
+myApi.my.endpoint.name.post(
     data,
     headers=dict(),
     param1="query",